-We’ve got 3 questions for you to ask, to help uncover whether a marketing deal, or in fact any market spend, will serve up success or big fat nothing burgers.
+We’ve got 3 questions for you to ask, to help uncover whether a marketing opportunity, or in fact any market spend, will serve up success or big fat nothing burgers.

 If you’re like me, you probably have an inbox full of world’s best deals and a desk draw full of business cards from account managers who will kindly offer advice about how to spend your marketing money for you.
 Choosing where to invest is a tough process to navigate, you’re spoilt for choice– and like all facets of business there are potentially livelihoods dependent on your decision making.